Map and explore oxygen level data using charts

 However, the two bars on the far left side of the histogram are worth noting, as the dissolved oxygen levels are far below the average and are observed for a high number of samples.
 You'll investigate these next.

-- In the Distribution of MeasureValue histogram, hover over the first data bin (bar) on the left to show MeasureValue and Count values for the data bin.
+- In the Distribution of MeasureValue histogram, hover over the first data bin (bar) on the left, between 150 and 200, to show MeasureValue and Count values for the data bin.

 Measure values may differ slightly due to rounding.